keithgibson/techtalk/slides.md

 Note:
   n_vocab=0
-    this is the number of unique words in the dataset. and determines the size of the input embeddings the number of tokens in the input sequence
+    this is the number of unique tokens in the dataset. it says 0 here because it's open to be set by us. the version trained by openAI was 50257.

   n_ctx=1024
-    the maximum number of tokens in the context window. determines the number of positions in the positional encoding.
+    the maximum number of tokens in the context window, meaning the conversation.

   n_embd=768
-    the number of elements (dimensions) per embedding.
+    the number of elements (elements) per embedding.

   n_head=12
     the number of attention heads in each layer